trailmusic/Field/docs/FIELD_MASTER_GUIDE.md

 ```

 ### **Listeners**
-- Use listeners only when you must react to host-driven changes (e.g., `space_algo` to UI switch).
+- Use listeners only when you must react to host-driven changes (e.g., parameter changes to UI updates).

 ### **Preset Manager**
 - Parameter getter/setter are declared once and shared; no duplicates.